-The SEC’s complaint, filed in the United States District Court for the Southern District of Florida, alleges that BKCoin and Kang violated the antifraud provisions of the federal securities laws.
+The SEC's complaint, filed in the United States District Court for the Southern District of Florida, alleges that BKCoin and Kang violated the antifraud provisions of the federal securities laws.
+Specifically, the complaint alleges that the defendants violated Section 17(a) of the Securities Act of 1933, Section 10(b) of the Securities Exchange Act of 1934 and Rule 10b-5 thereunder, and Sections 206(1) and 206(2) of the Investment Advisers Act of 1940.
 The complaint seeks permanent injunctions against both of the defendants; disgorgement, prejudgment interest, and a civil penalty from both of the defendants; and, an officer and director bar and conduct-based injunction against Kang.
 The complaint names as relief defendants, and seeks disgorgement from, each of the funds and Bison Digital LLC, an entity that allegedly received approximately $12 million from BKCoin and the funds.
 The court also granted emergency relief against the relief defendants, which the SEC sought, including appointment of a receiver.

 The SEC's continuing investigation is being conducted by Alexander Charap, Jeffrey Goldberg, and Julia D'Antonio in the Miami Regional Office under the supervision of Jessica M. Weissman, Fernando Torres, and Glenn S. Gordon with assistance from Adrian Gonzalez, James Richardson, and Jean Cabot.
 The SEC's litigation is being led by Pascale Guerrier under the supervision of Teresa Verges.